workleast/borgserver-docker/README.md

-# Borgbackup Server Container
+# Borgbackup Server Docker
 ![alt text](https://borgbackup.readthedocs.io/en/stable/_static/logo.png "Borgbackup")

 ## Description

-Borgbackup Server Container is a fork of the original work from https://github.com/grantbevis/borg-server⁠
+Borgbackup Server Docker is a fork of the original work from https://github.com/grantbevis/borg-server⁠

 In this fork, I have updated all the packages to the latest version (at the time of writing) for the best of security and functionality.
 I also fixed ownership errors that may occur on some linux distros.